nocawy/D2R-IP-logger/README.md

 ## How it works

 The script in essence works the same way as `netstat`, [TCPView](https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview) or `Resource Monitor` (a built-in Windows tool).
 It asks your operating system what TCP connections are open by which processes using a standard Python library `psutil`.
-It doesn't require admin rights, doesn't inject or modify anything.
+It doesn't require admin rights, doesn't inject or modify anything, doesn't break TOS.

 ## Other software